Shelbournator/thoughts/_posts/2026-01-10-the-civilisational-stack.md

 ![Educational Expenditure - 2021](/assets/img/graphs/expenditure-on-education.png){: style="display:block; margin-left:auto; margin-right:auto; width:150%" }
 _Figure 2: Estimated expenditure on primary, second, and tertiary education across the OECD.
 Source: [OECD](https://oecdch.art/36603ad1d2)._

 In this context, the "De Facto" mindset of the modern economy is rational: If you are going to spend money on education, you should focus on **ROI**.
-This leads immediately into a focus on **Hard Skills** (STEM), since this is the only sector that consistently delivers labor market utility (using [meaningfully increasing lifetime earning potential](https://www.cnbc.com/2023/10/20/more-students-pursue-stem-degrees-because-of-high-paying-careers.html) as the proxy).
+This leads immediately into a focus on **Hard Skills** (STEM), since this is the only sector that consistently delivers labor market utility (using meaningfully [increasing](https://www.cnbc.com/2023/10/20/more-students-pursue-stem-degrees-because-of-high-paying-careers.html) lifetime earning potential).
 Otherwise, _skip university_.
 Or, so this argument goes.

 Arguments that **Classical Liberal Education** is functionally useless soon follow.
 It doesn't help you ship code, balance a ledger, or build a bridge.
 It appears to be an expensive luxury: your knowledge of Plato might be good for signaling your upper-middle class status, but is it actually *useful*?